MicrosoftDocs/microsoft-365-docs/microsoft-365/business-premium/m365bp-managed-devices-setup.md

 # Set up managed devices

-A managed device is one that is under control and being monitored by the organization.
-These devices are enrolled in a device manager with Intune and Azure Active Directory Premium, both included with Microsoft Business Premium.
+A "managed" device is one that is under control and being monitored by the organization, and is therefore regularly updated, and secure.
+Having devices under managed control is a critical objective.
+To bring these devices under control, they are enrolled in a device manager with Intune and Azure Active Directory Premium, both of which are included with Microsoft Business Premium.

-A Windows 10 PC is considered managed after you have completed the following two steps:
+A Windows 10 PC is considered managed after users have completed the following two steps:

 1. Set up device and data protection policies in the [setup  wizard](../business/set-up.md).

-2. Connect your computer to [Azure Active Directory](../business/set-up-windows-devices.md) and use your Microsoft 365 username and password to sign in.
+2. Connected the computer to [Azure Active Directory](../business/set-up-windows-devices.md) with their Microsoft 365 username and password.

 ## Enroll devices in Microsoft Endpoint Manager

-To enroll your device in Endpoint Manager, go to https://endpoint.microsoft.com and select **Devices** > **Enroll devices**.
+Now you can enroll devices in Endpoint Manager, go to https://endpoint.microsoft.com and select **Devices** > **Enroll devices**.

 Follow specific device enrollment guidance below.